• Skip to primary navigation

 pumpkin gingerbread, sliced on a board with a knife nearby

-This flavourful pumpkin gingerbread loaf is light and fluffy and is infused with gingerbread spices which give it the most amazing aroma.
-You can prepare this recipe in under 30 minutes and the loaf keeps well so you can snack on it for days!
-The brown butter caramel glaze absolutely steps it up another level!
+This pumpkin gingerbread is light and fluffy and is infused with gingerbread spices which give it the most amazing aroma.
+Prepare this recipe in under 30 minutes and the pumpkin bread keeps well so you can snack on it for days!

-I'm sure you've already got a million ways to use up your pumpkin purée, like these chewy pumpkin chocolate chip cookies.
-But you've just got to try this pumpkin gingerbread, it's perfection!
+We're sure you've already got a million ways to use up your pumpkin purรฉe, like these chewy pumpkin chocolate chip cookies.
+But you've just got to try this pumpkin bread, it's perfection!
+All the brown sugar and spices make it reminiscent of a pumpkin pie with the addition of ginger.
+What could be wrong with that?!
+You'll definitely want to check out our Chocolate Covered Rice Krispie Treats and Biscoff Brownies if you are after something a little different too.

 Jump to: